mdn/content/files/en-us/web/privacy/third-party_cookies/index.md

 ## Replacing third-party cookies

-There are some useful features available for developers who wish to remove third-party cookies but carry on implementing their use cases, respecting user privacy and minimizing third-party tracking in the process.
-Some of these are in an early experimental stage, but it is worth having a look as you begin to prepare for the future.
+There are several features available to developers who wish to stop using third-party cookies but carry on implementing their use cases, while respecting user privacy and minimizing third-party tracking.
+Some features are in an early experimental stage, but are worth considering as you begin to prepare for the future.

-You can start to explore the different features available in Google's [Privacy Sandbox](https://developers.google.com/privacy-sandbox/overview) project to see if they fit your use case (these are currently experimental, and Chromium-only):
+You can start to explore the different features available in Google's [Privacy Sandbox](/en-US/docs/Web/Privacy/Privacy_sandbox) project to see if they fit your use case (these are currently experimental, and Chromium-only):

 - [Federated Credential Management](/en-US/docs/Web/API/FedCM_API) (FedCM) API: Enables federated identity services allowing users to sign in to multiple sites and services.
 - [Private State Tokens](https://developer.chrome.com/docs/privacy-sandbox/private-state-tokens/): Enables anti-fraud and anti-spam by exchanging limited, non-identifying information across sites.
-- [Topics API](https://developer.chrome.com/docs/privacy-sandbox/topics/overview/): Enables interest-based advertising and content personalization.
+- [Topics API](/en-US/docs/Web/API/Topics_API): Enables interest-based advertising and content personalization.
-- [Protected Audience API](https://developer.chrome.com/docs/privacy-sandbox/protected-audience/): Enables remarketing and custom audiences.
+- [Protected Audience API](https://developer.chrome.com/docs/privacy-sandbox/protected-audience/): Use data from one app or site to help select an ad when the user is visiting another app or site.
 - [Attribution Reporting API](https://developer.chrome.com/docs/privacy-sandbox/attribution-reporting/): Enables measurement of ad impressions and conversions.

 ## See also